23 gifts for men they'll actually want this Christmas | CNN Underscored

 Ugg Ascot Leather Slipper (starting at $110; nordstrom.com)

 Keep his feet comfy and cozy with these fluffy wool slippers from Ugg.
-Plus, with a leather exterior and rubber sole he can wear them when he goes out in the morning to get the mail.
+Plus, with a leather exterior and rubber sole, these slippers can be worn by him in the morning when he gets the mail.